Venkata09/AWS_Developer_Certification/AWS_Notes/AWS_Limits.md

 1. Template, Parameter, Output, and Resource description fields are limited to 4096 characters.
 1. You can include up to 60 parameters and 60 outputs in a template.

+### Cloudwatch
+1. 2 weeks :
+1. 15 Months :

 ### S3
 1. 100 Buckets per account.

+### IAM
+1.
+Q) How many policies can be added.
+For inline policies: **You can add as many inline policies as you want to a user, role, or group,** but the total aggregate policy size (the sum size of all inline policies) per entity cannot exceed the following limits:

+User policy size cannot exceed **2,048** characters.
+Role policy size cannot exceed **10,240** characters.
+Group policy size cannot exceed **5,120** characters.

+For managed policies: You can add up to 10 managed policies to a user, role, or group.
+The size of each managed policy cannot exceed **6,144** characters.
+1. You are limited to 1,000 IAM roles under your AWS account.

+## Other important aspects of the AWS.

+IAM policy -->